nuonco/quickstart/README.md

 To get started using Nuon, you'll need to sign up for an account, and install our CLI.

 1. Sing up using our [Dashboard](https://app.nuon.co/sign-in).
-1. A build server and runner will be provisioned for you automatically.
+1. A data plane with your management server and build runner will be provisioned with ~ 10 minutes.
 1. Connect your Github account.
 1. Fork and clone this repo.
 1. Run `./scripts/install-cli.sh` to install our CLI.